Hillsdale County, Michigan: Republican Party Split

-On August 12th, 2022 the Hillsdale County Republican Party refused to let duly elected precinct delegates from entering the County Convention.
-This was under the claim that Hillsdale County Clerk, Marney Kast, had purposely spoiled certain candidates ballots past the filing deadline.
+On August 12, 2022, the Hillsdale County Republican Party refused to let duly elected precinct delegates enter the County Convention.
+This was under the claim that Hillsdale County Clerk, Marney Kast, had deliberately spoiled certain candidates' ballots past the filing deadline.
 They held the convention with those who were not disavowed inside the Sozo Church.
-The duly elected precinct delegates held there own convention outside in the parking lot.
-The party split, and multiple lawsuits followed.
+The duly elected precinct delegates held their own convention outside in the parking lot.
+The party split, and multiple lawsuits followed after.

 Currently, the Michigan Republican Party recognizes Brent Leininger as the Chair of the Hillsdale County Republican Party, who was one of the precinct delegates previously disavowed.